grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 ```
  > *`player_x` and `player_y` are both initially set at 1.5 so the player starts in the center of a cell and not inside a wall.*

-Not only is accessing `State` `unsafe` behavior, most interactions with WASM-4 are. (dereferencing raw pointers, calling external functions, etc.)
+Not only is accessing `State` `unsafe` behavior, but most interactions with WASM-4 are also. (dereferencing raw pointers, calling external functions, etc.)

 If we consolidate `unsafe` behavior into `fn update` and game logic into `State` we isolate our state and give some structure to our program.
 It gives us a pretty clear line: `unsafe` I/O in `fn update` which calls game logic in `State`.